mminer/mminer.github.com/_posts/2019-01-21-quick-book-review-designing-data-intensive-applications.md

 I found the last chapter in which the author proposes using an immutable event log as the single source of truth, with other databases and caches effectively materialized views derived from it, particularly compelling.
 It's that loose coupling from programming that we all love but applied to entire systems.
 Tasty food for thought.

-If nothing else, *Designing Data-Intensive Applications* is an excellent springboard to further explore the topics it covers, with extensive links to relevant academic papers (which, let's be real, I probably won't read) and blog posts (some of which at least made it to my Instapaper queue).
+If nothing else, *Designing Data-Intensive Applications* is an excellent springboard to further explore the topics it covers, with extensive links to relevant academic papers (which, let's be real, I won't read) and blog posts (some of which at least made it to my Instapaper queue).
 Two thumbs up, highly recommended.

 ---